mojtabaSefidi/Small-GNN-Based-Projects/README.md

 # Machine-Learning-with-Graphs
-Learn GNN from Stanford Course.
+Learn Graph Neural Networks from the Stanford Course.